mongodb/specifications/source/index-management.rst

     hidden: Boolean;

     /**
      * Optionally specifies that this index is clustered.
+This is not a valid option to provide to
+     * 'createIndexes', but can appear in the options returned for an index via 'listIndexes'.
+To
+     * create a clustered index, create a new collection using the 'clusteredIndex' option.
      *
      * This options is only supported by servers >= 6.0.
      */